leslie-werner/surfs_up/README.md

 ## Summary
 <!--  Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
 There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December-->

+When analyzing our data we can see that overall, the temperatures between December and June, are relatively close.
+The biggest execption is the minimum temperature dropping much lower than June's minimum temperature.
+Overall, the month of December is a couple of degrees on average colder than the month of June, making it an ideal place for visitors to come and escape to this magiacl island.